 - South Africa has failed to provide children with disabilities equal opportunities for education.
 Disabled children can be denied access to public schools and forced to attend special schools.
 South Africa has free public education, but parents are forced to pay fees if they have a disabled child in a special school.
 The UN has recommended that South Africa review its policies to make education more inclusive.

-- South African law enforces gender equality and women currently make up 42 percent of National Assembly seats.
+- South African law enforces gender equality and women currently make up 42% of National Assembly seats.
 However, women are often subject to discrimination, paid less than their male counterparts and occupy fewer roles of authority in business.
 In addition, domestic violence and rape are highly underreported crimes in South Africa.
 In 2006, President Jacob Zuma faced rape charges that he was later cleared of.
 The trial elicited concern from anti-rape activists due to the intense heckling of the alleged victim, the cross-examination of the alleged victim’s sexual history and Zuma’s own comments on their sexual encounter.

 Human rights in South Africa are pretty well protected.
 However, working towards an equitable society and holding the state accountable will be necessary for preserving these rights.